couchbase/sync_gateway/examples/README.md

-logging-with-rotation.json | Shows log rotation option usage. openid-connect.json | Utilizes the openID connect function to authenticate users. read-write-timeouts.json  | Demonstrates how to set timeouts on reads/writes. replications-in-config.json | Shows Inter-Sync Gateway replication use.
-This is version 1. replications-in-config-v2.json | Shows the new version of Inter-Sync Gateway replication introduced in Sync Gateway 2.8.
-This should be used instead of version 1 (shown above). serviceconfig.json | The default config used for service startup.
+logging-with-rotation.json | Shows log rotation option usage. openid-connect.json | Utilizes the openID connect function to authenticate users. read-write-timeouts.json  | Demonstrates how to set timeouts on reads/writes. replications-in-config.json | Shows Inter-Sync Gateway replication use. serviceconfig.json | The default config used for service startup.
 Should be avoided when building a suitable config as Walrus is not supported. users-roles.json  | Statically define users and roles.
 (They can also be defined via the REST API)